 What is Cardstock?

 Cardstock, also known as cover stock, is a heavy-weight paper material made from wood pulp.
-It is designed to provide a balance between flexibility and rigidity, making it suitable for a variety of applications, including packaging, business cards, postcards, and invitations.
+It is designed to be rigid enough to hold shape for packaging and invitations, while still bending slightly for folds and assembled inserts.
 Cardstock is measured in terms of weight (pounds or GSM) and thickness (points or mils), which determine its durability and suitability for specific uses.

 Cardstock has various properties, including high durability, smooth surface texture, and a range of thicknesses (10pt–32pt) and weights (60–120 lbs), making it versatile for printing, packaging, and creative projects.